ALAMANCE COUNTY LANDFILL

 Free disposal for Alamance County residents. (no commercial/business waste accepted)

-Various household materials accepted such as paint products, household cleaners, automobile products, batteries and fluorescent tubes.
-Pesticides are accepted in original-labeled containers only.
+Various household materials accepted such as paint products, household cleaners, automotive products, batteries and fluorescent tubes.

 Event is co-sponsored with NC Cooperative Extension Services & NCDA&CS Pesticide Disposal Assistance Program.